carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

 Specific motivations:

-- Code documentation becomes quickly unmanageable if not part of the source code.
+- Code documentation should be part of your source code so that it remains easily accessible and maintainable for all users.
-- It helps people to quickly use your code thus reducing the time spent to explain over and again to new users.
+- Good documentation allows others to install and make use of your code independently and increase the impact of your project.
-- It helps people to collaborate.
+- Documentation can facilitate collaborations by helping us onboard new project members quickly and more easily.
-- It improves the design of your code.
+- By writing documention you think about the design of your code.

 ## What makes a good documentation?